 The reference questions put to the courts in Saskatchewan and Ontario are almost identical, each asking whether the Greenhouse Gas Pollution Pricing Act is unconstitutional.

 Our answer is YES.
 Not only is it constitutional, it’s necessary to protect the health and well-being of younger generations, and to prevent discrimination against younger and future generations, because climate change is a fundamental threat to the future of the Canadian way of life, and to the health of our population.

-To have any chance of addressing climate change effectively, we need to act today.
-The constitution can and must adapt to the modern reality of climate change, because every level of government must have every available tool at its disposal to combat climate change.
+The constitution can and must adapt to the modern reality of climate change, and every level of government must have every available tool at its disposal to combat climate change.
 A national carbon price is a key component.

 Want to support our case?

 By becoming a pay-what-you-can Member you'll be helping to cover our legal costs — including lawyers' fees and travel for expert testimony — and you'll also get access to exclusive perks, invitations to special events, Gen Squeeze swag, and more!

 Last month the United Nations Intergovernmental Panel on Climate Change (IPCC) released a report detailing the devastating differences between warming the planet by 2°C, or staying at or below 1.5°C, which would require reducing global greenhouse gas emissions by 45 percent compared to 2010 levels by 2030 — and reaching net zero by 2050.
 The message is that every little bit of extra warming matters: 1.5ºC or higher will increase devastating droughts, more damaging storms, famine, disease, economic tolls, refugee crises, and the loss of ecosystems.